tonai/Lightning-talks/JavaScript/02_jQuery/01_jQuery-survival-guide.md

 ### `jQuery(htmlString)`

 jQuery attempts to create new DOM elements as described by the HTML string.
 Then a jQuery object is created and returned that refers to these elements

 ### `jQuery(selector [, context])`

-This is equivalent to the native `querySelectorAll` function that we already have seen here(https://github.com/tonai/Lightning-talks/blob/master/JavaScript/01_Bases/03_DOM-and-events.md#getting-a-dom-element), but return a jQuery object.
+This is equivalent to the native `querySelectorAll` function that we have already seen [here](https://github.com/tonai/Lightning-talks/blob/master/JavaScript/01_Bases/03_DOM-and-events.md#getting-a-dom-element), but returns a jQuery object.

 If a context is specified (DOM element, document or jQuery object), the behavour is the same as `jQuery(context).find(selector)`.